What are Intrusive Symptoms?

 Anger and Depression

 PTSD patients exhibit excessive anger and other anxiety-related disorders.
-The propensity towards excessive anger occurs due to apparent exposure to trauma, as a personality trait.
+Excessive anger in PTSD is considered a trauma‑related emotional and behavioural symptom rather than a personality trait.
 Elevated anger levels in patients suffering from PTSD have various clinical implications, as these can inhibit effective treatment outcomes.
 Anger and aggression are the main targets for early improvements in treatment processes.

 Anxiety

 Patients suffering from this condition experience sleep problems, fear, and worry frequently.
-These may hamper their daily life, but experts cannot determine these as severe cases of anxiety.
+These symptoms may significantly impair daily functioning, and in some individuals, anxiety can be severe or meet criteria for a comorbid anxiety disorder.
 People can experience anxiety frequently if they are directly associated with any traumatic incident, such as being exposed to forced displacement, being diagnosed with a serious illness, or war.

 Avoidance